- Scheduled tasks launch

 Configuration file is :

-This file is not overwritten when you deploy a new agent.
+This file is not overwritten when you deploy a new agent

-cp {{hpa_agent_dir}}/automatic_st_monitoring.list.template {{hpa_agent_dir}}/automatic_st_monitoring.list
+cp {{hpa_agent_dir}}/default_config/automatic_st_monitoring.list {{hpa_agent_dir}}/automatic_st_monitoring.list

 // You can comment